dreamsdk/dreamsdk/README.md

 - Visit the [DCEmulation Programming forum](https://dcemulation.org/phpBB/viewforum.php?f=29) (official KallistiOS forum)

 > [!NOTE]
-> About Simulant Engine: This is a completely separate project that is based
+> **About Simulant Engine**: This is a completely separate project that is based
 > on KallistiOS.
 This project is not currently supported in DreamSDK, but many
-> talented people are available on this Discord channel, so don't hesitate to
+> talented people are available on the Discord channel, so don't hesitate to
 > join!

 ## Acknowledgments

+Thanks to everyone involved in the Dreamcast scene, there are too many people to list here!